-Every firm certified by the District as a DBE must provide to the District every year on the anniversary of the date of initial certification, an affidavit sworn to by the firm's owners before a person who is authorized by state law to administer oaths or an unsworn declaration executed under penalty of perjury of the laws of the United States.
-This affidavit must affirm that there have been no changes in the firm's circumstances affecting its ability to meet size, disadvantaged status, ownership, or control requirements of 49 CFR Part 26 or any material changes to the information provided in its original application, except for changes about which it has notified the District.
-The affidavit will specifically affirm that the DBE continues to meet SBA business size criteria and the overall gross receipts cap set forth in 49 CFR Part 26, documenting this affirmation with supporting documentation of the DBE's size and gross receipts.
+Every firm certified by BART as a DBE must provide to BART annually on the anniversary of the date of the original DBE certification, a declaration of eligibility (DOE) signed by the firm's owners.
+The signed Declaration of Eligibility (DOE) must affirm that there have been no changes in the firm's circumstances affecting its ability to meet size, disadvantaged status, ownership, or control requirements of 49 CFR Part 26 or any material changes to the information provided in its original application, except for changes about which it has notified BART.
+The DOE will specifically affirm that the DBE continues to meet SBA business size criteria and the overall gross receipts cap set forth in 49 CFR Part 26, documenting this affirmation with supporting documentation of the DBE's size and gross receipts.
 If the DBE fails to provide this information in a timely manner, it will be deemed to have failed to cooperate as required.
+Noncompliance, whether full or partial, is a 49 CFR Part 26.109(c) failure to cooperate.